-With bear activity already occurring around the Tahoe Basin and this week being the first official week of spring, more wildlife will be emerging as warmer weather becomes more frequent.
+STATELINE — With bear activity already occurring around the Tahoe Basin and the arrival of spring, more wildlife will be emerging as warmer weather becomes more frequent.
 Knowing how to act around bears and understanding their behavior is essential for life in the mountains.

 This year, bear activity appears to have increased for an unknown reason — even with a snowy winter, which usually translates to less activity.
 According to Ann Bryant, executive director of Bear League, many bears didn’t hibernate at all this winter.